 In other words, you’re more likely to act on your intentions, if you form a concrete plan involving specific situational cues.
 These situational cues define the when, where, and how you plan to act on your intentions.

 Peter Gollwitzer calls this an “if-then plan”; where you select an “if” cue, that’s linked to a “then” response.

 With this idea in mind, let’s look at a few examples.

 Say your goal is to write a book.
 To achieve your goal you might decide to build a daily writing habit.
 Makes sense.
 It’s less intimidating to focus on a regular commitment, than fixating on an end goal, which feels impossible to achieve.

-To build your daily writing habit, you might employ an “if-then plan,” to increase your changes of staying committed and achieving your goal.
+To build your daily writing habit, you might employ an “if-then plan,” to increase your chances of staying committed and achieving your goal.

 Your ”if-then plan” may look something like this:

 If the time is 6 am, then I will sit down to write in the study.

 In this case, 6 am is the cue, which prompts a response – sitting down to write in the study.